-Nigeria Student Express Program v.
+Nigeria Student Express Pilot v.
 Regular Study Permit Program

-Eligibility requirements for the Nigeria Student Express Program are described later in this article but it is important to note that Nigerian students cant still apply under the regular study permit process if they choose to.
-The NSE program is a second option for Nigerian students who wish to have their applications processed more quickly than they would otherwise be processed under the regular program.
+It is important to note that you can still apply under the regular study permit process if you choose to.
+NSE is only a second option to have their applications processed more quickly.

-There are a number of similarities and differences between the NSE program and the regular study permit program.
+There are a number of similarities and differences between NSE regular study permit program.

-Under the regular study permit program, the standard processing time is about 4 weeks but in reality it is likely going to take up to four months for a decision to be made on your application.
+Under the regular study permit program, the standard processing time is about 4 weeks.
+But in reality it could take as long as four months.

-Unlike the regular study permit program, the standard processing time for NSE program is approximately 20 calendar days.
+Unlike the regular program, the standard processing time for NSE program is approximately 20 calendar days.

-Under the Nigeria Student Express Program, you are required to undertake an upfront medical examination and include the results in your application.
-This is not required if you are applying under the regular study permit program.
+Under NSE you need to undertake an upfront medical examination and include the results in your application.
+This is not a requirement under the regular study permit program.

-One of the key requirements for Canada study permit is evidence that you have sufficient funding for your tuition fees, accommodation, and living expenses while in Canada for at least one year.
+A key requirements for Canada study permit is evidence of sufficient funds for tuition, accommodation, and living expenses.
 The evidence of funds is provided using bank statements.